-Jessica Leeann Janisch was arrested on May 8 and booked into the Beaufort County Detention Center with a fugitive from justice offense, according to the jail log.
+Jessica Leeann Janisch was arrested on May 8 and booked into the Beaufort County Detention Center on a fugitive from justice offense, according to the jail log.

-Days later, on May 12, Janisch was turned over to Jacksonville Police facing charges of felony abduction of children, felony obstruction of justice,unauthorized practice of law, impersonating a law enforcement official, and cyberstalking in Onslow County, according to court documents.
+Days later, on May 12, Janisch was turned over to Jacksonville Police to face charges of felony abduction of children, felony obstruction of justice, unauthorized practice of law, impersonating a law enforcement official, and cyberstalking in Onslow County, according to court documents.
 Her court date is June 3.

 Janisch also allegedly impersonated an official and lied to the person in custody of two minor children “in order to attempt to obtain access to the children,” a news release from the police department said Wednesday afternoon.

-Janisch also faces charges of misdemeanor assault of a government official, reckless driving to endanger, and six counts of driving while impaired in Carteret County, according to North Carolina court documents.
+In a separate case, Janisch also faces charges of misdemeanor assault of a government official, reckless driving to endanger, and driving while impaired in Carteret County, according to North Carolina court documents.
 The court date for those charges is July 9.

 Janisch was released from the Onslow County Jail on a $20,000 bond, the release said.